 Mother of two.
 Dancer, Dance Artist, Dance Teacher & Choreographer.
-Freelance dance artist including teaching at Trinity Laban CAT
+Freelance dance artist including teaching at Trinity Laban CAT at time of interview.

 What is the most challenging aspect of working in dance and being a parent for you?